San Juan Mayor: 'Dammit, this is not a good news story'

 "Well maybe from where she's standing it's a good news story," Yulín Cruz told CNN's Alisyn Camerota after she was played the clip on "New Day."
 "When you're drinking from a creek, it's not a good news story.
 When you don't have food for a baby, it's not a good news story.
 When you have to pull people down from buildings -- I'm sorry, that really upsets me and frustrates me."

 She continued: "I would ask you (Duke) to come down here and visit the towns and then make a statement like that, because frankly, it is an irresponsible statement in contrast with the statements of support that I have been getting yesterday when I got that call from the White House.
 Dammit, this is not a good news story.
 This is a 'people are dying' story.
-It's a life or death story."
+It's a life-or-death story."

 On Thursday, Duke expressed nothing short of full confidence when she talked to reporters about Puerto Rico outside the White House.

-"I am very satisfied," Duke told reporters outside the White House.
+"I am very satisfied," Duke said.
 "I know it's a hard storm to recover from but the amount of progress that's been made, and I really would appreciate any support that we get.
 I know it is really a good news story in terms of our ability to reach people and the limited number of deaths that have taken place in such a devastating hurricane."

 She clarified later, "It's good news that we have a unification of command where the governor, the federal response, and the people are all united toward saving lives and giving things to the people they need."